 Overnight in HCM City

-You next take a small sampan along Vam Chua canal, gliding peacefully along the hidden waterways surrounded by immense variety of tropical plants.
-The quiet, rural setting is a welcome and restorative retreat to the frenetic buzz of Saigon which seems far, far away.
-Finally you stop for lunch at a local restaurant.
+Next, take a small sampan through palm-fringed back canals, gliding peacefully along the hidden waterways surrounded by an immense variety of tropical plants.
+The quiet, rural setting is a welcome and restorative retreat to the frenetic buzz of HCM City which seems far, far away.

 Overnight in Can Tho

-Can Tho – Cai Rang Floating Market – Flight to Da Nang/ Hoi An
+Can Tho – Cai Rang Floating Market – Flight to Da Nang/ Hoi AnDay 4

-Continue along narrow canals, stopping at a fruit orchard to taste some of the succulent fruit in season before making a short walk to Ba Bo Bridge (water level allowing).
+Continue along narrow canals, stopping at a fruit orchard to taste some of the succulent fruit in the season before making a short walk to Ba Bo Bridge (water level allowing).

 Upon arrival in Da Nang, your private tour guide and driver will take you on a short drive to the nearby Hoi An Ancient Town.
-After the hotel check in you will have the rest of the day at your leisure.
+After the hotel check-in you will have the rest of the day at your leisure.

 Overnight in Hoi An